CUNY School of Medicine

 Strengthen the research infrastructure for faculty and students through the creation of endowed professorships, fellowships, and seed funding grants.

 Recruit and retain top educators and researchers through the naming and establishment of faculty chairs and professorships.

 CUNY School of Medicine / Sophie Davis Biomedical Program

 Harris Hall, 106

 Vice President, Office of Institutional Advancement, Communications, & External Relations; Senior Advisor to the President; and Executive Director, The Foundation for City College

 "With your support, the CUNY School of Medicine will play an increasingly important role in our country's ability to address the shortage of primary care physicians and meet the needs of underserved communities.
 All of this begins with providing talented students, regardless of their financial background, with a high-quality education.
 Join us on this noble mission."

-Interim Dean and Medical Professor
+Anna and Irving Brodsky Medical Professor